sdr-enthusiasts/docker-planefence/ATTRIBUTION.md

   This program is (C) by Ted Sluis, and can be found at https://github.com/kx1t/dump1090.socket30003 Any modification to dump1090.socket30003 are Copyright by their respective owners

 - Maps are generated thanks to OpenStreetMap.
 OpenStreetMap® is open data, licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation (OSMF).
 More information, including license terms, can be found here: https://www.openstreetmap.org/copyright

 - Leaflet.js, a mapping overlay java script, is Copyright (c) 2010-2021, Vladimir Agafonkin, Copyright (c) 2010-2011, CloudMade, All rights reserved.
 The license terms can be found here: https://github.com/Leaflet/Leaflet/blob/master/LICENSE

 - OpenAIP map overlays are part of openAIP Data, which can be downloaded and used by anybody for non commercial purposes under the conditions of a special license. openAIP Data is licensed under the CC BY-NC-SA license.
 More details can be found here: https://www.openaip.net/legal

 - Part of the code, especially the Docker skeleton, was contributed by @Mikenye and @fredclausen.
 Although they have not asserted any rights over this, I would like to acknowledge their contribution to this project.

+- Many thanks to @Wiedehopf, @Mikenye and @fredclausen for all of their coding advice and troubleshooting.
+Without them the learning curve would have been much steeper!

 - Sorttable.js  is Copyright (c) 2013 Tyler Uebele.
 Released under the MIT license.
 See included LICENSE.txt or http://opensource.org/licenses/MIT.
   The latest version is available at https://github.com/tyleruebele/sort-table